 The Trinity and Martin Luther: A Study on the Relationship between Genre, Language and the Trinity in Luther’s Works (1523-1546).
 Veröffentlichungen des Instituts für Europäische Geschichte/Abteilung Abendländische Religionsgeschichte 174.
 Mainz: Philipp von Zabern, 1999.

-Transformations in Luther's Theology: Historical and Contemporary Conciderations.
+Transformations in Luther's Theology: Historical and Contemporary Reflections.
 Edited by Christine Helmer and Bo Kristian Holm.
 Arbeiten zur Kirchen- und Theologiegeschichte 32.
 Leipzig: EVA-Leipzig, 2011.

 The Multivalence of Biblical Texts and Theological Meanings.
 Edited by Christine Helmer with Charlene T. Higbe.
 Symposium Series 37.
 Atlanta: Society of Biblical Literature, 2006.